domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Don't attempt to fail; if you do, you'll succeed (which defeats the point).

 Yes!
 That's right!
 You lost it!
 You lost all of it!
 And it'll never come back.
 And you'll never see it again.
 It's gone...forever!
 What was once shall never be again.
 It's a done-deal.
 So, better get used to it.
 Time to move on - immediately.
 Get over it - it's water under the bridge.
 Chin up (don't think about what you can't change).
 Remain strong - stay strong.
 Stand tall, soldier.
 Move on - move forward.
 Get on with it.
-Get up & on w/ it, now.
+Get up & on with it, now.
 Forget about it.
 Don't dawdle.
 Get back to it, & stop ponderin' it.
 Stop thinkin' about it.
 Life goes on...life goes on; time to move on...move on!

 Close friends are the family you choose.

 Math is math.
-(You can't argue w/ it w/out bringing the whole system down, a la logician Kurt Gödel.)
+(In this case, not merely a platitude; you can't argue with math without bringing the whole system down, a la logician Kurt Gödel.)

 If it ain't broke, don't fix it.